Transdisciplinary Research Program for Undergraduates in Sustainable Urban Water Systems

 No!
 We only ask that you provide the names and contact information of three references in your application.
 It is a good idea to ask permission from your references to use their name before listing them.

 It is essential that you indicate which project(s) you are interested in.
 You will only be considered for projects that you rank, and the order of preference will be taken into account when considering your application.

 When will I be notified if I have been accepted?

-Students will be contacted by the end of March.
+Students will be contacted in March 2019.

 I have additional questions…